dftbplus/dftbplus/INSTALL.rst

 Notes:

-[1] The timedep/C60_OscWindow test fails with recent versions (>= 0.3.8) of the
+[1] The timedep/C60_OscWindow test can fail with recent versions (>= 0.3.8) of
-OpenBlas library.
+the OpenBlas library.
 If possible, use an older version or link against either MKL or an another BLAS/LAPACK library instead.

 [2] Only serial version tested.